PCBMay is a professional multilayer PCB boards manufacturer in China, who provides many different types of multilayer PCBs for you.

 Contrary to other plans, PCB prints do not appear on a standard paper, such as the engineering drawing.

 A plotter printer produces the PCB film.
 The plotter uses extremely accurate printing machinery to deliver an extensive film of the design.

-Two ink colors represent the inner layer: The first is black ink used in copper paths and PCB circuits, and the second one is clear ink, which represents the PCB’s non-conductive areas and fiberglass base.
+Two ink colours represent the inner layer: The first is black ink used in copper paths and PCB circuits, and the second one is clear ink, which represents the PCB’s non-conductive areas and fibreglass base.

 This mode is reversed in the case of outer layers in which clear ink refers to the copper pathway line, but black ink shows regions in which copper is removed.